Thomas Kennedy Dalziel: Career

 In 1885, Dalziel succeeded Sir William Macewen as casualty surgeon at the Glasgow Royal Infirmary, and held the position until 1894.
 In 1889 he was appointed to the surgical staff of the Western Infirmary as an assistant to Sir Hector Clare Cameron in ward rounds and teaching.
 In 1891, he was appointed Professor of Medical Jurisprudence at Anderson's College.
-In 1993 he appointed Dean at Andersons, and in 1895, he promoted to Professor of Surgery.
+In 1893 he appointed Dean at Andersons, and in 1895, he promoted to Professor of Surgery.
 He remained in that post at Anderson until 1902, when he was promoted to Visiting Surgeon at the Western Infirmary.

 Dalziel was also associated with the Royal Hospital for Sick Children for many years, and where he took an active part in the planning and erection of the new hospital.
 He was appointed in 1888 as an extra honorary surgeon at the Dispensary.
 In 1892, when Hector Clare Cameron resigned his post, Dalziel was appointed as Visiting Surgeon to the Royal Hospital for Sick Children.

 In 1913, Dalziel gave the Dr James Watson lecture for the Faculty of Physicians and Surgeons, with a title of Some practical points in abdominal surgery.

 For much of his life, Dalziel volunteered, initially in his home county of Dumfriesshire but later in a military capacity working at the Royal Engineers in the Clyde submarine division.
 When the Territorial Medical Service was established in 1908, Dalziel joined immediately, he was posted to the 3rd General Hospital located at Stobhill Hospital in Glasgow as director with the rank of Major à la suite.
-When the first world war broke out, Dalziel and his unit wee mobilised to the Royal Army Medical Corps and was promoted to the rank of Lieutenant-colonel.
+When the first world war broke out, Dalziel and his unit were mobilised to the Royal Army Medical Corps and was promoted to the rank of Lieutenant-colonel.
 In 1916 the War Office ordered him to visit various hospitals in France.